 6.11.1 Applicability to language

-The vulnerabilities as described in ISO/IEC 24772-1:2024 6.11 are applicable to Python because Python permits code to instruct instances to “lie” about their type.
+The vulnerabilities as described in ISO/IEC 24772-1:2024 6.11 are applicable to Python since, although Python does not have traditional visible references to memory (pointers), every variable contains an implicit pointer to the actual value stored.
+Additionally, Python permits code to instruct instances to misrepresent their type.
 Consuming code always has the option to decide whether to believe the real type or the claimed type, but naive code will believe any claims by default.
-As a simple example of code lying about the type of its argument, and thus changing the method implementation at runtime:
+The following example illustrates how an object’s type can be misrepresented during runtime:

 class Example: